clarin-eric/ParlaMint/Data/ParlaMint-ES/README.md

 The conversion work-flow has several stages:

 - Work with parliamentary interventions:
-   - Step 1: Cleaning of HTML to get rid of unnecessary noise.
+   - Step 1: Cleaning of HTML to get rid of unnecessary noise (María Calzada Pérez and Monica ALbini).
-   - Step 2: Conversion of HTML into the ECPC XML, by running regex-based scripts.
+   - Step 2: Conversion of HTML into the ECPC XML, by running regex-based scripts (María Calzada Pérez and Rubén de Líbano).
-   - Step 3: Conversion of ECPC XML format into ParlaMint TEI, with scripts and schemas developed by Tomaz Erjavec (see https://github.com/clarin-eric/ParlaMint).
+   - Step 3: Conversion of ECPC XML format into ParlaMint TEI, with scripts and schemas developed by Tomaz Erjavec (see https://github.com/clarin-eric/ParlaMint) and run by María Calzada Pérez and María del Mar Bonet Ramos) for version 3.0.
-- Work with metadata:
-   - Step 1: Cleaning of HTML to get rid of unnecessary noise.
-   - Step 2: Conversion of HTML into ECPC XML, by running regex-based scripts.
-   - Step 3: Merging of all metadata in a common txt file.
-   - Step 4: Enriching parliamentary interventions (in ECPC XML format) with common txt file of metadata by using a perl script.
+   - Step 4: Enriching parliamentary interventions (in ECPC XML format) with common txt file of metadata by using a perl script (María Calzada Pérez).
+   - Step 5: Quality Control (Monica ALbini).

+All steps supervised and finalised by Matyas Kopp.

 ### Corpus-specific metadata